soxofaan/git-svn-mirroring/README.rst

 The trick to allow full git branching functionality combined with git-svn syncing is to keep a dedicated git-svn sync branch completely separate from the bunch of normal git branches ("master", "develop", topic branches, integration branches, ...).
+All normal, daily work and commits should happen on the normal branches, the git-svn sync branch is only for internal housekeeping and should not be committed on directly.
-To avoid merging issues do to commit rewriting, there should be no merging between this dedicated git-svn sync branch and the normal branches.
+To avoid merging issues do to commit rewriting, there should also be no merging between the dedicated git-svn sync branch and the normal branches.
-Instead, to keep things in sync, commits should be ported/transferred with a "git rebase --onto" trick.
+Instead, to keep things in sync, commits are ported/transferred by the sync script  with a "git rebase --onto" trick.
 This has the added benefit that git rebase will try to create a linear commit-history on the git-svn sync branch from a possibly non-linear history in the bunch of normal branches.